-They comply with and help enforce the legal rules and other technical-administrative dispositions that the National Park emits relative to preservation and conservation.
+Participate in technical-administrative dispositions that the National Park emits relative to preservation and conservation.

-They cooperate in the patrols of the National Park and Marine Reserve of the Galapagos to ensure conservation and rational use of resources.
+Cooperate in the patrols of the National Park and Marine Reserve of the Galapagos to ensure conservation and rational use of resources.

-They cooperate in monitoring systems of areas of the National Park and Marine Reserve of the Galapagos.
+Monitor areas of the National Park and Marine Reserve of the Galapagos.

 Forms of Tourism

 Cruises: These constitute the main part and are carried out in small ships and yachts with a capacity from 8 to 100 passengers, the passengers live on board the boats for the entire itinerary.
 Approved routes have durations of 3 to 7 nights although cruises of 15 days are possible.

 Day Tours: The visitors can stay in hotels available in the populated Ports and take day tours to different visitor sites of the Park, returning at the end of the day.

 Bay Tours: Activities available in the Ports that consist of short trips using small boats with outboard motors.

 Daily Diving Tours: A variation on the Bay Tours in which available boats are equipped with diving gear, most of the dive shops are located on Santa Cruz Island

 Navigable Dive Tours: A variation on cruises with access to marine sites far from the populated centers.
 Liveaboard dive cruises allow visitors to reach Darwin and Wolf Islands.